Aliases for REV3L Gene

 GeneCards Summary for REV3L Gene

 REV3L (REV3 Like, DNA Directed Polymerase Zeta Catalytic Subunit) is a Protein Coding gene.
 Diseases associated with REV3L include Moebius Syndrome and Lymph Node Carcinoma.
-Among its related pathways are Platinum Pathway, Pharmacokinetics/Pharmacodynamics and Platinum drug resistance.
+Among its related pathways are DNA Double-Strand Break Repair and Platinum Pathway, Pharmacokinetics/Pharmacodynamics.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and 4 iron, 4 sulfur cluster binding.
 An important paralog of this gene is POLD1.

 UniProtKB/Swiss-Prot Summary for REV3L Gene